kevbrain/apicastsix/examples/oauth2/README.md

 To get this working with a 3scale instance the following conditions should be met:

 1. Self-managed deployment type and OAuth authentication method should be selected
-2. "Login URL"/"Authorization endpoint" on the Integration page needs to be configured, e.g. if you're running the auth-server app on localhost this would be `http://localhost:3000/auth/login`
+2. *OAuth Authorization Endpoint* on the Integration page needs to be configured, e.g. if you're running the auth-server app on localhost this would be `http://localhost:3000/auth/login`
-3. Set the "Public Base URL" to the gateway host e.g `http://localhost:8080`
+3. Set the *Public Base URL* in the Production section of the Integration page to the gateway host e.g `http://localhost:8080`
-4. An application created in 3scale configured with its redirect url to point to the client.rb instance, e.g `http://localhost:3001/callback`
+4. An application created in 3scale configured with its **Redirect URL** to point to the `client.rb` instance, e.g `http://localhost:3001/callback`

 Once you have APIcast configured to point to your local OAuth testing instance (Gateway + Auth Server), and you have run `docker-compose up` to start all of the required components, you can navigate to your client instance (in this case `client.rb` running on `localhost:3001`) to request an access token.